pvdz/preval/tests/cases/array_reads/inc.md

 ## Todos triggered

-- (todo) inline computed array property read
 - (todo) free with zero args, we can eliminate this?
-- (todo) arr_mutation: implement array inlining analysis stuff
+- (todo) In some (many?) cases the array can access this value so we could move the rhs into the array...

 ## Globals